marko-knoebl/slides/sections/python-beginner/32-if-else-en.md

 code block = a group of lines that belong together - for example the code that gets executed when an if condition is true

 In Python the line before the code block ends with a `:` and the code block is indented (usually by 4 spaces)

+## Exercise: coin flip

+Simulate a random coin flip via `random.choice(["heads", "tails"])`

+Let the user guess the outcome and tell them if they were right